arnaudober/python_exercises/README.md

 ### 7. Caesar Cipher
 Encryption/decryption methods using Python.
 Goal was to play with methods, refactor them, reuse them, etc, to fully understand them.

+### 8. Silent Auction
+Playing with dictionaries and lists, the goal was to create a silent auction, and return the winner at the end of the program, who has the highest bid.